Twin TQFTs and Frobenius algebras: Singular cobordisms and the category

 It is easy to see that similar results hold for both singular and ordinary copairings.

 \begin{proposition} The following singular cobordisms are equivalent:

 \end{proposition}

-\begin{proof} The first equivalence of cobordisms in Equation (\ref{eq:cozipper_pairing}) is the same as the axiom in Equation (\ref{eq:cozipper_dual}).
-The proof of the second diffeomorphism in Equation (\ref{eq:cozipper_pairing}) is given below, where by ``Nat'' we denote the diffeomorphisms which express the natural behavior of the symmetric braiding:
+\begin{proof} The first equivalence of cobordisms in Equation (\ref{eq:cozipper_pairing}) is the same as the equivalence in Equation (\ref{eq:cozipper_dual}).
+The proof of the second diffeomorphism in Equation (\ref{eq:cozipper_pairing}) is given below, where by ``Nat'' we denote the diffeomorphisms which express the natural behavior of the symmetric twist:

 The proof of Equation (\ref{eq:cozipper_copairing}) is given below:

 \end{proof}

 \begin{proposition} The following singular cobordisms are equivalent: